Dinesh-9390/admin-liveshoper/README.md

 # liveshoper
-This repo is exclusively for liveshoper project
+This repo is exclusively for liveshoper project   admin-liveshoper